blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 logged in.
 Then type ``about:config`` in the navigation bar and press Enter.
 If a button with the text ``I'll be careful, I promise!`` shows up, click on it.
 Now you should be at a page with a list of options and a search bar on the top.
-Use the search bar to search for ``services.sync.tokenServerURI``, and change the value of this option to ``https://your_domain/token/1.0/sync/1.5``.
+Use the search bar to search for ``services.sync.tokenServerURI``, and change the value of this option to ``https://your_domain/token/1.0/sync/1.5``, where ``your_domain`` should be replaced by your domain name used for Mozilla sync server.
 Now logging into your Firefox account should make Firefox use the synchronize server we have just set up.

 Verify Whether the Setup Works
 ------------------------------